3vot/3vot-cli/readme.md

 ### 3VOT is like Heroku for Javascript Apps
-** or anything you want to publish online **
+#### or anything you want to publish to the web

-3VOT is the first Cloud to publish digital content to the web, this is the CLI and in it's simplest case it uploads content.
+> 3VOT is the first Cloud to publish digital content to the web, this is the CLI and in it's simplest case it uploads content.

 * For everybody 3VOT is the way to publish their web pages or even files to the internet
 * For developers 3VOT is the new way to publish their static apps to the internet.